 10. “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”

 Lesson: Many presentations are still, unfortunately, mediocre or worse.
 You might even be able to get away with a mediocre presentation yourself.
 Don’t.
-Hold yourself to a higher standard; your audience deserves it and the benefits that will come your way—personal and professional—will be well worth the effort.
+Hold yourself to a higher standard like Steve Jobs did; your audience deserves it and the benefits that will come your way—personal and professional—will be well worth the effort.

 Oh, and there’s just “one more thing” …